PLEASE SHARE ELECTRONICALLY ♻ DO

 leaves about half the carbon footprint of a “meat lover” diet.
 Many

 people think we need animal protein to function properly.
-That doesn’t appear
+That doesn’t appear to be the case.
+There are even professional

-to be the case.
-There are even professional bike racers who are vegan[8]
+bike racers who are vegan[9]

 and those guys/gals are subjected to insane levels of stress and exertion.
 If

-you want some animal protein in your diet you can get that from eggs and
+you want some animal protein and natural vitamin B₁₂ in your diet,

-If you have a vegetarian in your family, you probably already know there are
+family, you probably already know there are countless, delicious vegetarian

-countless, delicious vegetarian recipes and ready-to-heat meals that can make
+recipes and ready-to-heat meals that can make you and the planet healthier.

 5.

-assistance.
-A 2017 World Health Organization (WHO) study found that about 214 million women of reproductive age in developing
+2017 World Health Organization (WHO) study found that about

-countries who want to avoid pregnancy are not using a modern contraceptive
+pregnancy are not using a modern contraceptive method.
+In some

-method.
-In some countries, this topic brings us back to the “vote”
+countries, this topic brings us back to the “vote” action item above.
+Some

-action item above.
-Some religious fundamentalist politicians would like to
+religious fundamentalist politicians would like to outlaw birth control of any

-outlaw birth control of any kind, which makes no sense to any thinking person
+kind, which makes no sense to any thinking person who is interested in ever

-who is interested in ever having sex.
-Capitalists who want a “bigger economy”
+having sex.
+Capitalists who want a “bigger economy” (read: more customers)

-(read: more customers) also find ways to fight family planning.
-Birth control is the most profound way a woman can retain
+also find ways to fight family planning.
+Birth

-control of her body and her life.
+control is the most profound way a woman can retain control of her body and her

 ·

-Population growth is the #1 contributor to our destruction
+Population growth is the #1 contributor to our

-of the environment.
-If there were
+destruction of the environment.
+If there

-only a billion people on the planet, we wouldn’t be facing the mess we’re in.
+were only a billion people on the planet, we wouldn’t

 ·